-Enthusiasts will agree: for the money, a motorcycle offers an unparalleled transportational experience for getting from point A to point B. It also doesn’t matter what kind of bike you ride; they all help achieve that thrilling adrenaline rush as rider slices through the elements of an alpine curve, shoreline scenic route or heavily canopied forest road.
-So, get the style of bike you like at a price you can afford, and start hitting the wide open spaces.
+Enthusiasts will agree: for the money, a motorcycle is truly an unparalleled transportational experience for getting from point A to point B. When you think about it, it also doesn’t really matter what kind of bike you ride; they all help achieve that thrilling adrenaline rush as rider slices through the elements of an alpine curve, shoreline scenic route, or heavily canopied forest road.
+So, whether it’s a new or used cruiser, sport, chopper or ATV, get the style of bike you like at a price you can afford, and start hitting the wide open spaces.

-Motorbiking in Europe is a fantasy come true.
+Motorbiking in Europe is a dream come true.
 Thousands of exceptional rides meander through storybook scenery dotted with refreshingly inexpensive yet comfortable guesthouses, inns and pensions along the routes.
 For the frugal rider, map out your own self-guided route and go solo, with a friend or spouse.
-Here are a few top-rated rides across Europe that’ll get your motor running.
+Here are a few top-rated rides across Europe that’ll get your motor running: